Trauma Prevention starts with understanding what we haven’t yet named…the trauma gap™.

 We don't replace these modalities.
 We address what they can't reach.

-What others miss
+What other Approaches miss

 What Social Emotional Learning (SEL) misses